daone764/my-trading-bot/README.md

 ```
     c.symbols.push({
-        'symbol': 'BTC-EUR',
+    'symbol': 'BTC-USD',
-        'exchange': 'coinbase_pro',
+        'exchange': 'coinbase',
         'trade': {
             'capital': 0.015, // this will buy 0.015 BTC
-            'currency_capital': 50,  // this will use 50 EUR and buys the equal amount of BTC (example: BTC price 3000 use 50 EUR. will result in 0.016 BTC)
+      'currency_capital': 50,  // this will use 50 USD and buys the equal amount of BTC
-            'balance_percent': 75,  // this will use 75 % of your exchange margin tradable balance.
-Currently implemented only on Bitfinex exchange.
+      'balance_percent': 75,  // this will use 75% of your exchange tradable balance (if supported by the exchange adapter)
         },
     })
 ```